kyma-project/community/concepts/eventing/performance evaluation/nats-jetstream/results_eval.md

 ## Test Scenario 2: NATS Servers deleted during test

 In this test scenario, the behaviour of NATS was tested when there is a server crash.
-The goal of was to check that there is not event loss when a server crash.
+The goal was to check that there is not event loss when a server crash.

 > **NOTE:** Deleted (using `kubectl delete`) all the Pods of NATS after 4 minutes.